Add price alert

 Delays

-If a delivery delay occur or if the ordered product is out of stock, we will always contact you by email to give you details about the delivery.
+If there is a delivery delay or if the ordered product is out of stock, we will always contact you by email or contact phone to provide you with delivery details.

 Shipping prices